-Between 1 April 2020 and 31 March 2021 the Risk Management Department forwarded 63 incidents for consideration by the Duty of Candour Group, up from 43 in the previous year.
-None of the incidents fulfilled the criteria for Duty of Candour, i.e. an unintended or unexpected act incident that resulted in death or harm, as defined within the Act, and did not relate directly to the natural course of a person's illness or underlying condition.
+Between 1 April 2023 and 31 March 2024 the Risk and Resilience Department forwarded 54 incidents for consideration by the Duty of Candour Group, down from 115 in the previous year.
+Two incidents met the criteria, i.e. an unintended or unexpected act incident that resulted in death or harm, as defined within the Act and did not relate directly to the natural course of a person's illness or underlying condition.